xSUSHI (XSUSHI) Achieves Self Reported Market Cap of $84.18 Million

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-xSUSHI launched on September 1st, 2020. xSUSHI’s total supply is 49,187,307 tokens.
+xSUSHI was first traded on September 1st, 2020. xSUSHI’s total supply is 49,187,307 tokens.
 The official website for xSUSHI is www.sushiswap.fi. xSUSHI’s official Twitter account is @sushiswap and its Facebook page is accessible here.

-It is usually not possible to buy alternative cryptocurrencies such as xSUSHI directly using U.S. dollars.
-Investors seeking to trade xSUSHI should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy xSUSHI using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as xSUSHI directly using US dollars.
+Investors seeking to acquire xSUSHI should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase xSUSHI using one of the exchanges listed above.

 Receive News & Updates for xSUSHI Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for xSUSHI and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.